htetoowaiyan19/mongodb-testing-environment/README.md

    - `demo_products`
    - `demo_orders`

-You now have 450 records ready for practicing:
+This creates 450 records ready for practicing:

 - filters (`$gt`, `$in`, `$and`, `$or`)
 - projection